Skip to content

 From your project directory:

-$ npx networkr init
+$ npx networkr install

 Prefer to skip both?
 The manual API flow is below — what the agent or CLI is doing on your behalf.